Crawl Space Vapor Barrier Installation

 What does a crawl space vapor barrier do?

 Not always.
-A vapor barrier addresses ground moisture, but drainage issues, standing water, humidity, or damaged insulation may still need additional correction.
+A vapor barrier addresses ground moisture, but other issues like drainage problems or damaged insulation may also need to be corrected.

 Do all crawl spaces need a vapor barrier?